SudipRai27/POS/README.md

 # POS
 Made in Laravel 5.5.<br>
 To get started .. clone the repo and import the sql file which is present as catchy_pos.sql.
 Once you have imported database locally, you also need to install the dependencies by running composer update.
-Once these two are done you are ready to login.
+Once these two are done you need to configure env file by copying from .env.example file and generate application key.
+Once all of these are completed you are ready to login.

 <br><br>
 Admin Login : <br>